CompleteUnityDeveloper2/3_Project_Boost/README.md

 ### 33 Spit & Polish ###
 Note there were some off-screen changes by Rick before this video.
 1. This is an open-ended video where we apply bugfixes and improvements.

+### 34 Section 3 Wrap-Up ###
+1. Great work in this section!
+2. We covered a lot of great C#, Unity and Game Design territory this section.
+3. Let's push on to the next section of the course.